jjophy/jjophy/README.md

 ### Hi there 👋

+👋 Hi, I’m Jophy Joseph jjophy@gmail.com

+👀 I was an outreach student  at IIIT Hyderabad, India, having recently completed PG certification in Software Engineering for Data Sciences

+🌱 I am having 16 years of experience in the IT industry in the applications delivery area, as technical lead and project manager

+💞️ Currently am very interested in data science and machine learning and am looking for a suitable role

 <!--
 **jjophy/jjophy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.